Live from Here: New APHC format

 Perhaps the most crucial ingredient in Thile's radio-show-revision recipe was his Song of the Week.
 Every broadcast featured a newly-penned composition, its lyrics and instrumental themes tailored to current events.

 Thile indicated that the musical variety of the premiere program (see below) would continue, with listeners to expect "roots-rockers, folk singers, jazz musicians, soul revivalists and bluegrass bands all taking the stage."

 Cancellation

 In March 2020, because the escalation of the COVID-19 pandemic forced the shutdown of live music performances, Live from Here switched to a mixture of remotely produced broadcasts and reruns of episodes from 2019.
 By June, the pandemic had stressed parent company Minnesota Public Radio's finances.
-Because MPR was uncertain when—or even if—Live from Here could ever resume in-person performances, it diverted resources from the show toward its flagship program Marketplace.
+As it was unclear when—or even if—Live from Here could ever resume in-person performances, MPR diverted resources from the show toward its flagship program Marketplace.
 Live from Here was immediately cancelled following its June 13 remote broadcast, without affording the show a series finale.